My First

 SWIMMING.

-SO, if you're not a great swimmer, you should consider looking at races that have a low percentage of swimming on the course.
-In most races, swimming typically accounts for 15% to 20% of the total distance.
+SO, if you're not a great swimmer, you should consider looking at races that have a low swim to run ratio on the course.
+In most races, swimming typically accounts for around 15% of the total distance.
+That's a swim to run ratio of approximately 1:7.
 Look for a race with a low percentage of swimming.

 Also, if you are not used to open water sea swimming, which involves currents, tides, seaweed and possibly jellyfish, look for races where the swimming is in lakes or reservoirs.